Bedtime and sleeping routines

 If your child won’t settle in their own room you can help them by using the gradual withdrawal procedure.

-- Having followed your bedtime routine, stay in the room with your child and sit down by their bed or cot.
+Having followed your bedtime routine, stay in the room with your child and sit down by their bed or cot.

 Once your child understands that you are not going to respond they will start to settle, and on following nights they will settle more quickly.

-- You may say ‘go to sleep’ once or twice, be gentle but firm, otherwise say nothing.
+You may say ‘go to sleep’ once or twice, be gentle but firm, otherwise say nothing.

 Stay with your child until they are asleep.

 At first do not try to leave before your child is asleep or they will probably wake up and the whole process will have to start again.

-- Once your child accepts you sitting by the door try leaving before the child is fast asleep
+Once your child accepts you sitting by the door try leaving before the child is fast asleep.

 This process of letting your child go to sleep, with you getting further and further from their bedside, will take a few days, but it will work so don’t give up and take it gradually.

 You should be prepared for your child to present you with a variety of reasons for not going to sleep for example, I want a drink, I want to go to toilet, I want another story – these are excuses and it is best to simply ignore them.